cfmcginn/LearnGenJets/README.md

 make check
 make install

+Finally with install complete go ahead and add the fastjet build directory to your path

+export PATH=$PATH:/PATH/TO/TAR/fastjet-install/bin

 **** Running this repository ****

 For the convenience of the Makefile, start by editing setLearnGenJets.sh for the paths appropriate to your system.
 Doing this explicitly makes potential version conflicts easier to handle.
 Once you have added the full set of paths appropriate to your system, do